Elon Musk

 In art school, they teach “When everything is important, nothing is important”.
 In UX design, when you make the visual weight of too many things on a given screen the same, you create a visual hierarchy that does not inform the user about what is important vs less important.
 Therefore, whenever you add something you need to always consider whether it is worth degrading the visual weight of other existing things or if you should remove existing things to make room for the new thing.

 This also holds true for adding functions and features to a software product.
-As Musk explains, the tendency is for product teams to add more and more features to their product when they should be equally considering what they can remove.
-After all, if the end goal is to make a better product but the bells and whistles you want to add make your product more difficult to use, are they really worth adding?
+As Musk explains, product teams tend to add more and more features when they should be equally considering what they can remove.
+After all, if the end goal is to make a better product, but the bells and whistles you want to add make your product more difficult to use, are they really worth adding?

 3. Simplify or Optimize

-In this clip, Musk talks about how he purposely makes this his third step so that it helps prevent teams from “optimizing a thing that shouldn’t exist”.
-In other words, it’s great that you were able to optimize the performance of that new feature – but did you consider whether it was needed in the first place?
+In this clip, Musk talks about how he purposely makes this his third step to help prevent teams from “optimizing a thing that shouldn’t exist.”
+In other words, it’s great that you were able to optimize the performance of that new feature—but did you consider whether it was needed in the first place?

 How this relates to software development